Star Wars: Knights of the Old Republic #8

 - Saul Karath’s colossal battleship, Courageous, comes by its name through a trivial route so obscure I won’t expect anyone to figure it out.
 The older Karath’s video-game vessel, the Leviathan, hearkens back to the Royal Navy vessel class of the same name.
 According to Nelson’s Navy, four ships of the 74-gun Leviathan class were based on the design for the Courageaux, a French ship captured in 1761.
 The Star Wars Leviathan is NOT the same class as the Courageous, so there the resemblance ends.

-- Readers with the Star Wars Galaxy Map will notice that Vanquo is pretty much directly between Mandalore and Taris.
+- Readers with the Star Wars Galaxy Map that Dark Horse released in that era noticed that Vanquo is pretty much directly between Mandalore and Taris.
 We speak of it being along the Jebble-Vanquo-Tarnith line in #0; those other two places are not on the map, but we can assume they’re nearby.

 - The American versions of this issue had a Science Fiction Book Club insert in the centerspread.

 - Flashpoint, with its incredibly short days and close proximity to its sun, is clearly a very new arrival in its solar system – at least from the standpoint of astrophysics.
 It’s in the manner of smaller bodies (including our own Moon) to eventually become tidally locked with the larger ones, such that the rotational and orbital periods synch up.
 Flashpoint, therefore, is either just-formed or a fresh arrival – making it an unusual and attractive object for academic study.
 As time goes on, its sidereal days will lengthen to approach its year in length – if its sun doesn’t engulf it first!